ElisDN/purify-text-behavior/README.md

 <?php echo $model->purified_text; ?>
 ~~~

-And it is return processed HTML text from database.
+And it returns processed HTML text from database.

 By default a behavior also automatically converts content and saves result to database by `onAfterFind` event if result field is empty.
 For experimentation with purifier options you can clean results in database and can add line `'updateOnAfterFind'=>false`.